-Frontotemporal dementia (FTD), also refered to as Frontotemporal lobar degeneration (FTLD), is a clinically and pathologically heterogeneous group of non-Alzheimer dementias characterized collectively by progressive atrophy involving the frontal or temporal lobes, or both.
+Frontotemporal dementia (FTD), also referred to as Frontotemporal lobar degeneration (FTLD), is a clinically and pathologically heterogeneous group of non-Alzheimer dementias characterized collectively by progressive atrophy involving the frontal or temporal lobes, or both.
 In the past three decades the complexity of these diseases and their unique status as examples of selective brain degeneration has been fully appreciated.
 Although onset is typically in the sixth decade of life, it may begin as early as the third or as late as the ninth decade, and the prevalence of FTD in older age groups has almost certainly been underestimated.

 The NINDS supports a number of projects covering all aspects of FTD research.
 Some of our bigger initiatives are list here: